Advice for newsletter-ers

 Kandala Dies on Hearing the News of Madhava's Death, ca. 1720

-There are so many email newsletters now!
+There are so many email newsletters suddenly!

 It used to feel cozy; a little neighborhood.
 But now, thanks almost entirely to the efforts of the company called Substack, newsletter-ing has become the enticing next step for a whole host of writers.